 - 19.4.1 Given the legislative structure referred to at 19.3.2, Functions fall into the following categories. - 19.4.2 Functions of the Full Council.
 The Council is the supreme decision-making body and may, with some exceptions, exercise any of the functions vested in the Council by Law.
-It may also delegate many of those functions to a Committee, Sub-Committee or Officer.
-The functions that may only sit with Full Council are set out in Section Error!
-Reference source not found.

-- 19.4.3 Non-Executive Functions.
+It may also delegate many of those functions to a Committee, Sub-Committee or Officer. - 19.4.3 Non-Executive Functions.
 These are functions which, by law, may not be the responsibility of the Cabinet.
 In some cases, only the Full Council meeting may take the decision.
-In other cases, the Council may delegate the responsibility for taking the decision to a Committee (who may further sub-delegate) or an Officer. - 19.4.4 'Local Choice' Functions.
+In other cases, the Council may delegate the responsibility for taking the decision to a Committee (who may further sub-delegate) or an Officer.

+- 19.4.4 'Local Choice' Functions.
 There are some functions which the Council may treat as being the responsibility of the Cabinet (in whole or in part) or as being non-executive, at its discretion.
 Again, these functions may be delegated to a Committee or an Officer. - 19.4.5 Executive Functions.
 As per 19.3.2, all other functions not defined as falling under the above categories are Executive functions that may be delegated to individual Cabinet Members, Committees or Officers by the Leader.